mpjohns9/EKF-SLAM/turtlelib/README.md

    - Which of the methods would you implement and why?

    A function within a struct --- the struct format would help keep things organized and being able to call variables from this struct is convenient.
+The data members can vary independently.
 The function would have access to the struct variables allowing for a simple elegant solution.

 2. What is the difference between a class and a struct in C++?